GitLeeRepo/x64AsmNotes/Windows_x64AsmNotes.md

 BaseReg + IndexReg              | mov eax,\[ebx+esi\]
 BaseReg + IndexReg  * SF + Disp | mov eax,\[ebx+esi\*4+MyVar\]

+### Big Endian vs Little Endian

+* **Big Endian** - Typically found on **RISC** based architectures.
+Data is stored in memory for its most signficant byte to the least significant byte.
+When looking at a memory dump of bytes in hex, the numbers read as we normally read numbers, from left to right.
+* **Little Endian** - Typically found on **CISC** based architectures (such as the x86).
+Data is stored from the least significant byte to the most significant byte.
+Therefore, when looking at a memory dump of bytes in hex, the number reads backwards to what we are accustommed to, you read the number from right to left.
+This is only true of memory locations, within **registers** the bytes are layout in **Big Endian** format.

 ## Data Transfer Instructions